tamarosenzweig/TaskManagmant/README.md

                              If the permission details is valid - we will add the permission to the PermissionsList, and return true, Else - we will return a matching error

   * Projects managmant:

     * Add project - add a new project
              requierd data: a `Project` object
              If the project details is valid - we will add the project to the ProjectsList, and return true, Else - we will return a matching error

     * GetProjectsReports-  get all the details that the manager needs to the report.
 The manager can also filter the report assign to his needs and to exporet it into an Excel file.

   * Teams managmant:
     * GetAllTeamLeaders- get all the team leaders in this company.

     * Manage the teams: allow editing the team of a specific team leader, remove or add workers to his team.We call to `Edit user` method, to    edit the `team leader id` propert in the `User` members. (see details above.)

 * TeamLeader screens:

+   * Team managmant:
+     * GetAllWorkers- get all the workers in this company,that belongs to this team leader.

+     * Update hours- the team leader can update (edit add or delete) the workers' hours details. every data saved in a suitable list and when `save` button clicked- the server check the lists in the crud function- add user, edit user or delete hours. see details above.

+    * Project managmant:

+        * GetAllProjects- get all the projects in this company,that belongs to this team leader.
+        The team leader can see the status of each project.
+        (the function in the reports is `get project reports` that gets all the project's details.)

+    * GetPresenceStatusPerWorkers- by this function the team leader can see a graph of his workers.
+       requierd data: `teamLeaderId`

 * Worker screens:

+     * Send Email- send email from the worker to his manager. requierd data: `Email` objeat and a `User` object

+    * GetAllProjects- get all the projects in this company,that belongs to this worker.
+        The worker can see the status of each project.
+        (the function in the reports is `get project reports` that gets all the project's details.)

+    * The worker can see also a graph of his projects by the month.

 ***